Aharon Ibn Hayyim: Middot Aharon

 Middot Aharon (Aaron's Rules) is Aharon ibn Hayyim's most well-known publication, and serves as one of the only compositions that adequately discusses the thirteen hermeneutic principles as laid out by R. Ishmael.
 This work focuses on the development and application of the thirteen hermeneutical principles, and was largely responsible for the Sifra becoming a subject of study.
 Ibn Hayyim's main objective is to search for and explain the plain meaning of the text, and seeks to interpret the literal meaning, despite his often-wordy explanations.

 Korban Aharon

-Korban Aharon (Aaron's Offering) is a lengthy commentary on Sifra, printed in Venice from 1609-1611 (reprinted Jerusalem 1970).
+Korban Aharon (Aaron's Offering) is a lengthy commentary on Sifra, printed in Venice from 1609 to 1611 (reprinted Jerusalem 1970).
 This commentary is significant because Aharon Ibn Hayyim inserted the so-called Mekhilta de Arayot (Weiss Edition 91c-93b) into the Sifra and it was printed in Weiss' edition.
 The manuscript tradition (Vatican 66) has inserted this piece from another source.
 Aharon Ibn Hayyim's commentary also discusses the relevant parallel texts from rabbinical literature.